Receiving Inbound Webhooks

 // Your Sombra configuration

-const SOMBRA_URL = 'http://localhost:5040'; // Make sure this points to your internal sombra (customer-ingress)
+const SOMBRA_URL = 'http://localhost:5040'; // Make sure this points to your internal Sombra (customer-ingress)

-const SOMBRA_INTERNAL_KEY = process.env.SOMBRA_INTERNAL_KEY;
+const INTERNAL_KEY = process.env.INTERNAL_KEY;

 const TRANSCEND_API_KEY = process.env.TRANSCEND_API_KEY;